nakamasato/sample-controller/docs/content/docs/05-implement-reconciliation-loop/index.md

      }
     ```

-    At the line of `exampleInformerFactory := informers.NewSharedInformerFactory(exampleClient, 20*time.Minute)`, the second argument specifies ***ResyncPeriod***, which defines the interval of ***resync*** (*The resync operation consists of delivering to the handler an update notification for every object in the informer's local cache*).
+    At the line of `exampleInformerFactory := informers.NewSharedInformerFactory(exampleClient, time.Second*30)`, the second argument specifies ***ResyncPeriod***, which defines the interval of ***resync*** (*The resync operation consists of delivering to the handler an update notification for every object in the informer's local cache*).
 For more detail, please read [NewSharedIndexInformer](https://pkg.go.dev/k8s.io/client-go@v0.23.1/tools/cache#NewSharedIndexInformer)

-    I'm not exactly sure why [here](https://github.com/kubernetes/sample-controller/blob/0da864e270013aff1b6604a83b19356333d85ce9/main.go#L62-L63) specifies 30 seconds for **ResyncPeriod**.

     <details><summary>main.go</summary>